 In the early days after surgery, it makes sense to start with short trips away from home while you build up confidence again.
-Once you are happy that your ileostomy equipment stays securely in place during normal day-to-day activities and these short trips, you can venture further afield.
-The world is your oyster.

-Many IA members find that a complete change of their ileostomy equipment just before departure on a trip gives them maximum security from the possibility of leaks.
+Many IA members find that a complete change of their ileostomy bag just before departure on a trip gives them maximum security from the possibility of leaks.

-Stoma care nurses will help you choose the most suitable type of equipment for your lifestyle, including travel possibilities.
+Stoma care nurses will help you choose the most suitable bag for your lifestyle, including travel possibilities.